 Insecurity comes from a place of fear and anxiety, it can feel sudden and urgent.
 [Intuition] is a softer message [...] it could still be protective but it might not be as immediate or hijack your entire system.

 Sometimes, if we ignore the voice in our head that tells us that something isn’t adding up with a friend or that it’s time to leave a relationship, later down the line we wish we had listened sooner.
-This voice, says Brujx Edgar Fabián Frías, a psychotherapist with a master's degree in clinical mental health counselling, is often different from the voice we usually hear.
+This voice, says Brujx Edgar Fabián Frías, a psychotherapist with an MA in clinical mental health counselling, is often different from the voice we usually hear.
 Frías says that this experience is different for everyone.
 "Intuition, for me, is usually energising and activating and compels me to act or to become fully aware of my surroundings," they say.
 "It can feel like a visitation from another realm or like the voice of a loved one or higher self.
 It is usually quiet, firm, calm, clear and consistent."

 Frías says that intuition is both a "complex part of our human experience" and born from experience.
 "As someone who has studied interpersonal neurobiology, I have come to learn that we all have systems in our bodies, including our mirror neurons [brain cells that fire when an individual performs a particular action and when they observe another person performing the same action], ventral vagus [social engagement bodily system] and central nervous systems, that can detect subtle shifts in others and help us know when we feel safe or when we need to protect ourselves," they say.
 "As a witch [incorporating magic into their art and conducting ceremonial, divinatory and healing services], I also believe that we are in constant conversation with the world and that can often include spirit guides, ancestors and our higher self."
 Frías says that women and queer people have become known for these intuitive abilities in part due to necessity, as their safety and security are often dependent on an ability to read others.

 With countless stories about people who 'just knew' circulating in our daily lives and going viral online, there’s no denying that we’re often more perceptive than we give ourselves credit for.
-Happily, diviner Porsche Little says that intuition is something you can grow and foster, like a muscle.
+Happily, Los Angeles-based diviner Porsche Little says that intuition is something you can grow and foster, like a muscle.
 "The best way to tap further into our intuition is to build trust within ourselves," she says.
 "Go back to the times when someone or something failed you and you knew it would happen but had no proof.
 Journal, meditate and get to know yourself more."
 Little says that part of being intuitive is keeping a "clear head".

 Little believes that infidelity dreams are an example of "how deep the divine feminine can go".
 "Those dreams of lovers cheating (if they are accurate) are not just thoughts in your subconscious, sometimes they’re ancestors as well," she says.
 "Your intuition can work hand in hand with your spiritual court."
 Nevertheless, Little says that your intuition can be thrown off by emotions without working on your mental health.
 "You could be in an unfulfilling relationship and your emotions might tell you 'but I love him' but your intuition will say 'girl, this has to end'," she says.